Joe Biden Tests Negative For Coronavirus After Potential Exposure

 Reportedly, the campaign didn’t inform Biden’s team about Trump and the first lady’s positive test results, as is recommended.
 The Hill reported that Biden’s campaign only found out about the positive result when they heard about it through the media.

-Biden’s running mate Kamala Harris was also checked for COVID-19 and was found not to be carrying it.
-Individuals who were present at Tuesday’s debate will also be checked for the disease in order to help prevent its spread.
+Biden’s running mate Kamala Harris was also checked for COVID-19 and was found not to be carrying the disease.
+Individuals who were present at Tuesday’s debate will also be checked in order to help prevent spread.

-Prior to receiving his test results, Biden sent a message to Trump and Melania via social media wishing them a quick recovery.
+Prior to receiving his test results, Biden sent a message to the Trumps via social media, wishing them well.

 “Jill and I send our thoughts to President Trump and First Lady Melania Trump for a swift recovery.
 We will continue to pray for the health and safety of the president and his family,” Biden tweeted Friday morning.